 A message from the President, Shari Anker:

-As the Conservation Alliance embarks upon its 43rd year in existence, and the next generation takes up its honored mantle, it is worthwhile to remember its past.
+As the Conservation Alliance builds upon its storied past, and the next generation takes up its honored mantle, it is worthwhile to reflect upon what made us who we are.
 The legacy that the Conservation Alliance has created is truly astounding.

 By way of introducing the Alliance to the reader, I thought it useful to share a modified excerpt from an article I wrote for its newsletter, The Conservationist.
 It was written at the time I was first becoming active in the organization and discovering the amazing breadth of its achievements.
 My hope is that the reader, too, having started here on our new website, will be impressed by the Alliance’s past, become excited for its future as you explore the rest of our website, and will consider joining us.